KELP JOURNAL TEAM

 David M. Olsen (he/him) is a writer, photographer, filmmaker, and poet.
 He is a graduate of Stanford’s OWC program in novel writing and holds an MFA in creative writing from the University of California, Riverside Palm Desert.
-He is at work on a collection of linked short stories, a novel, and a chapbook.
-David is a former fiction editor at The Coachella Review and is currently the Editor-in-Chief at Kelp Journal.
-His work has appeared in Catamaran Literary Reader, The Rumpus, The Coachella Review, Close to the Bone, Scheherazade, and elsewhere.
+He has published books of poetry, a novel, multiple anthologies, and various work in literary journals and magazines.
+He is at work on a crime novel series and a linked collection of short stories.
 He resides on California's central coast where he surfs regularly.

 AM Larks (she/her) writes fiction, nonfiction, children's literature, and drama.
 Her writing has appeared in Scoundrel Time, Assay: A Journal of Nonfiction Studies, Five on the Fifth, Charge Magazine, and the Zyzzyva and Ploughshares blogs.
 She has performed her stories at Lit Up at Town Hall Theatre in Lafayette, California.
 She is the current photo/visual arts editor at Kelp Journal, a multimedia literary revue, and the former fiction editor at Please See Me literary magazine as well as the former multimedia editor of The Coachella Review.

 Chih Wang graduated from the University of California, Riverside in Palm Desert with a Masters Degree of Fine Arts in Creative Writing.
 She also holds a certificate in Copyediting from the University of California, San Diego Extension.
 She served as Fiction Editor and Copyeditor at The Coachella Review and currently copyedits for Kelp Journal.
 She runs her own freelance copyediting business, CYW Editing, specializing in fiction.
 A San Diego native, she spends her free time working on her novel, a contemporary fantasy, or hanging in the air, practicing aerial silks and hammock.